kronos-project/moonlight/test/fixtures/dml/README.md

-# Why are these DML files here again?
+# Why are these DML files here?

-We don't want to have to update the logic within the tests each time the DML message protocol changes.
-Therefore, it makes more sense for us to have "duplicates" and keep tests working.
+They're actually completely fake.
+Take a look for yourself.
+They aren't even using the same old XML syntax.